 Shaper and Types of Shaper Machines

 The shaper machine is a reciprocating type of machine basically used for producing the horizontal, vertical or flat surfaces.
-The shaper holds the single point cutting tool in ram and workpiece is fixed in the table.
+The shaper holds the single point cutting tool in ram and the workpiece is fixed in the table.

 During the forward stroke, the ram is holding the tool is reciprocating over the workpiece to cut into the required shape.
 During the return stroke, No metal is cutting.
-In the shaper machine, the rotary motion of the drive is converted into reciprocating motion of ram holding the tool.
+In the shaper machine, the rotary motion of the drive is converted into the reciprocating motion of the ram holding the tool.

 Therefore in order to reduce the total machine time, It allows the ram holding the tool should move slower during forwarding cutting stroke and it comes faster in return stroke.
 This can be achieved by a mechanism called a quick return mechanism.
 If you haven’t read about the

 The shaper process can be defined as a process for removing metal from the surface in horizontal, vertical and angular planes by the use of a single-point cutting tool held in a ram that reciprocates the tool in a linear direction across the workpiece held on the table of the machine.
 The work is fed at right angles to the direction of the ram in small increments, at the end of the return stroke.

 Read also: Shaper machine operations the complete guide

 Parts of Shaper Machine